fj317/PumpBot/README.md

 # PumpBot
  A bot to use in a pump & dump event on Binance.com.

  Please remember do not invest with money that you cannot afford to lose.
 I am not responsible if you invest money using the bot and for some reason a bug or error occurs that causes you to lose the money.
-I'll repeat this - **do not invest money you cannot afford to lose**.
+I'll repeat this - do not invest money you cannot afford to lose.
 USE THE SOFTWARE AT YOUR OWN RISK.
-THE AUTHORS AND ALL AFFILIATES ASSUME NO RESPONSIBILITY FOR YOUR TRADING RESULTS.
-I'd recommend you to have some coding, Python and crypto-knowledge before using the bot.
+THE AUTHORS AND ALL AFFILIATES ASSUME NO RESPONSIBILITY FOR YOUR TRADING RESULTS. **I'd recommend you to have some coding, Python and crypto-knowledge before using the bot.** The bot is currently still in development so expect bugs and errors.

  ### Features
  - Speedy.